Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

-\paragraph{Interpretation for GRPO.} Proposition~2 reveals that the true token-level credit equals the expected KL divergence between the hindsight policy (``what should I have chosen, knowing the outcome?'') and the behavior policy (``what did I actually choose?'').
-GRPO's group advantage $\hat{A}_{i,t}$ can be interpreted as a coarse, scalar approximation of this KL divergence: it applies a uniform shift to all tokens based on the outcome, whereas the true credit varies token-by-token proportional to the local hindsight--behavior divergence. \modelname refines this by scaling the advantage with entropy, which, by Proposition~1, is a monotonic upper bound on the CMI---thus allocating stronger learning signals precisely where the hindsight--behavior divergence can be largest.
+\paragraph{Interpretation for GRPO.} Proposition~2 establishes that policy entropy $\mathcal{H}_{i,t}$ upper-bounds the CMI, the expected reward-conditioned distributional shift at a token position.
+Low-entropy tokens therefore leave little room for such a shift, whereas high-entropy tokens provide a larger capacity ceiling.
+This bound does not imply that high-entropy tokens necessarily carry credit; it only marks where a meaningful hindsight correction is possible. \modelname uses entropy as this training-free capacity proxy.

-\paragraph{Empirical Validation: Proxy CMI Estimation.} While exact computation of $I(o_{i,t}; r_i | s_t)$ requires the hindsight distribution $\pi^{hs}$, we can estimate a proxy quantity from the training data.
-Specifically, we compute the mutual information between the token entropy value $\mathcal{H}_{i,t}$ and the binary reward $r_i$:
+\paragraph{Diagnostic Readout: Entropy--Reward Association.} Exact computation of $I(\textbf{o}_{i,t}; r | s_{i,t})$ requires the hindsight distribution $h_{\pi_\theta}$, but a diagnostic statistic can be computed from the training data.
+Specifically, we measure the mutual information between the token entropy value $\mathcal{H}_{i,t}$ and the binary reward $r_i$:

-Note that $\mathcal{H}_{i,t} = H(o_{i,t}|s_t)$ is a deterministic function of the state $s_t$ alone (it depends on the policy distribution, not on the sampled token).
-Since $\mathcal{H}_{i,t}$ is a statistic of $s_t$ and $I(o_{i,t}; r_i|s_t) \leq \mathcal{H}_{i,t}$ (Proposition~1), positions where $\widehat{I}(\mathcal{H}_{i,t}; r_i) \approx 0$ must also satisfy $I(o_{i,t}; r_i|s_t) \approx 0$, because the entropy ceiling itself is near zero.
-Conversely, large $\widehat{I}$ signals that entropy differs across reward outcomes, indicating positions where the CMI bound is loose enough to permit substantial credit.
-The proxy therefore serves as a \textit{necessary-condition detector}: it reliably identifies positions where credit \emph{cannot} reside (low entropy), while flagging high-entropy positions as \emph{candidates} for high credit.
-This proxy can be directly computed from the entropy distributions of positive and negative samples (Figure~\ref{fig:ent_dis}).
+Note that $\mathcal{H}_{i,t} = H(\textbf{o}_{i,t}|s_{i,t})$ is a deterministic function of the state $s_{i,t}$ alone (it depends on the policy distribution, not on the sampled token).
+Therefore, $\widehat{I}(\mathcal{H}_{i,t}; r_i)$ is not an estimator of the action-level CMI $I(\textbf{o}_{i,t}; r|s_{i,t})$; it is a dataset-level diagnostic of whether entropy regimes are associated with different outcomes.
+Since $I(\textbf{o}_{i,t}; r|s_{i,t}) \leq \mathcal{H}_{i,t}$ (Proposition~2), low-entropy positions rule out large CMI regardless of the observed reward.
+Conversely, large $\widehat{I}$ signals that entropy differs across reward outcomes, indicating regimes where the entropy ceiling is high enough to permit non-trivial correction.
+The diagnostic therefore serves as a \textit{necessary-condition detector}: it identifies positions where large hindsight shifts \emph{cannot} reside (low entropy), while flagging high-entropy positions as \emph{candidates} for non-trivial correction.
+This statistic can be directly computed from the entropy distributions of positive and negative samples (Figure~\ref{fig:ent_dis}).